microsoft/AirSim/docs/build.md

   ![Unreal folder structure](images/unreal_folders.png)

 ### Enable plugin for your Unreal project
-  In your Unreal project's .uproject file, add Plugins section and key *"AdditionalDependencies"* so your project file looks like this:
+  In your Unreal project's .uproject file, add `Plugins` section and key `AdditionalDependencies` so your project file looks like this:
   ```
     {
         "FileVersion": 3,